 Content Marketing as a Business Process

 This is a paradoxical thing.
 If you’re heavily using content marketing, chances are it’s already a business process.
-However, if you aren’t already using content marketing, it’s hard to see it as a business process.
+However, if you aren’t already using a content marketing strategy, it’s hard to see it as a business process.
 For the most part, this is because it isn’t direct marketing.
 In other words, it doesn’t:

 - Directly convert visitors to customers

 In actuality, content marketing provides seemingly less tangible benefits in the short term, such as:

 - Awareness, or increased publicity, of your company

 - Being viewed as a “company that cares”

 - Being a trusted company in your business sector